 We all know one: the person who seems to have everything.
 Maybe they’re a gear-hound who always buys the latest gadget as soon as it’s released.
-Or they’ve got a garage full of equipment for every conceivable activity, from mountain biking to kayaking to backcountry skiing.
+Or they’ve got a garage full of equipment for every activity, from mountain biking to kayaking to backcountry skiing.
 Or maybe you’re just stumped for gift ideas and are looking for a little help.

 Rest assured: it only seems like they have it all.
 From tiny-but-mighty presents to spark your next adventure together to “OMG!
 I love it!” options that make a splash, here are 21 gift ideas for the person who has everything.

-1. Heated socks
+1. Heated gloves

 2. A whole year of adventures

 One gift, a lifetime of memories.
 With a Parks Canada Discovery Pass, both of you (along with the rest of the family) can explore our country’s stunning national parks and historical landmarks.
 Road trip up the Icefields Parkway to Jasper, explore the fjords of Gros Morne or take in stunning views of Canada’s highest peak in Kluane.